emacs-mirror/emacs/mps/manual/source/glossary/m.rst

     memory (4)

-        A memory :term:`location`; for example, "My digital watch has 256 memories."
+        A :term:`memory location`; for example, "My digital watch has 256 memories."

     memory bandwidth